istutijn-algo24/razorpay--clone/README.md

-It's a fully responsive clone of Razorpay website using Tailwind CSS(framework) only.
+It's a fully responsive UI clone of Razorpay website using Tailwind CSS(framework) only.

 I have build this clone from scratch: